pcheng17/astro.petercheng.me/src/content/posts/cholesky-factorization.md

 ---
 title: Cholesky factorization
 date: 2022-12-09
-description: The Cholesky factorization is a decomposition of a Hermitian positive definite matrix into the product of a lower triangular matrix and its conjugate transpose.
+description: The Cholesky factorization is a decomposition of a Hermitian, or symmetric, positive definite matrix into the product of a lower triangular matrix and its conjugate transpose.
 keywords:
 tags:
 - math